 Why open a gym you can call yours?

-As a personal trainer, you probably have thought about starting your own gym one day down the line.
-And there are plenty of reasons to do so, other than the fact that running a gym gives you far more potential to make money than you would as just a regular personal trainer.
+As a personal trainer, you probably have thought about starting your own gym someday.
+And there are plenty of reasons to do so, other than running a gym gives you far more potential to make money than just a regular personal trainer.

 According to the Small Business Trends website, the global fitness industry rakes in around $81 billion dollars each year!
-And the United States contributes just under a third of that, coming in at around $26 billion per annum.
+And the United States contributes just under a third of that, coming in at around $26 billion annually.

-At present, around 1 in every 6 adults have some form of a gym membership.
+Currently, around 1 in every six adults has some form of a gym membership.
 That means that of the 209 million people over the age of 18 living in the United States, 34 million go to the gym!

 Those are staggering numbers, that’s for sure, and surely proof enough that opening gym can be lucrative indeed.
-But you still need to go about it in the right way, even though the undoubted potential for success is there.
+But you still need to go about it correctly, even though the undoubted potential for success exists.